 The Granville Island Water Park is free and opens from 10 a.m. to 6 p.m. all week from July to September.
 Finding parking can be super-difficult and costs $3 per hour.
 Our vehicle got sandwiched in between other cars, and it took some creativity to get out of the area.

 While you are on Granville Island, be sure to visit the Kids Market located at 1496 Cartwright St, Vancouver, BC V6H 3Y5.

 Day Five: Vancouver Aquarium and Grouse Mountain

-The forecast for today (August 21st) was for rain all day and so we planned to focus our morning on an indoor activity.
+The forecast for today (August 21st) was for rain all day, so we planned to focus our morning on an indoor activity.

 Location: 845 Avison Way, Vancouver, BC V6G 3E2

-We paid for 3 hours parking and still had to scramble to get to our vehicle because the 3 hours ran out really quick.
+We paid for 3 hours of parking and still had to scramble to get to our vehicle because the 3 hours ran out really quickly.

 Don’t miss out on the 4-D movies – the kids loved the Reef Reborn 4-D experience.

 The Vancouver Aquarium is open from 9:30 a.m. to 6 p.m. in summer, and the rates at the time of our visit were for adults ($38), youth ($30), children (age 4 to 12: $21) and children age 4 and under (free).
 It was worth every penny!